Cardiomyopathy

 Cardiomyopathy Diagnosis

-Your doctor may screen you for cardiomyopathy if a close relative has this condition or has had another serious heart condition, or if people in your family have died suddenly.
-Sudden, unexplained death can be a sign of cardiac arrest.
-Your doctor may also notice signs of cardiomyopathy during a routine exam.
+Your healthcare provider may screen you for cardiomyopathy if a close relative has this condition or has had another serious heart condition.
+Your healthcare provider will ask whether people in your family have died suddenly.

 Procedures